The Death of Sleep

 The Death of Sleep is a science fiction novel by American writers Anne McCaffrey and Jody Lynn Nye, published by Baen Books in 1990.
-It is the second book in the Planet Pirates trilogy and continues the Ireta series that McCaffrey initiated with Dinosaur Planet in 1978.
+It is the second book in the Planet Pirates trilogy and continues Ireta series that McCaffrey initiated with Dinosaur Planet in 1978.
 Elizabeth Moon and McCaffrey wrote the other two Planet Pirates books.

 Plot summary

 Like its predecessor, The Death of Sleep is written in four parts.
-Each book centers on a new stage in the life of Sassinak's much removed relative, Dr. Lunzie Mespil.
-Lunzie leaves her daughter for what she thinks will be a relatively brief and lucrative job, but through various circumstances she suffers extended periods of cold sleep on several occasions, and finds herself thrown into a time different from her own, and is never able to meet her daughter again.
+Each book centers on a new stage in the life of Sassinak's much removed relative, Dr. Lunzie Mespil, who leaves her daughter for what she thinks will be a relatively brief and lucrative job, but through various circumstances she suffers extended periods of cold sleep on several occasions, and finds herself thrown into a time different from her own, and is never able to meet her daughter again.
 Throughout her various experiences, Lunzie teams up with a changing cast of characters in order to bring down the planet pirates that plague the outer reaches of space.

 The book begins as Lunzie sets off from Tau Ceti to her first assignment away from her daughter, on Descartes Mining Platform 6, which is only 12 years old.
 She tearfully leaves her teenage daughter behind, taking only a hologram of her and two duffel bags of clothes and other personal effects.
 Her ship leaves, with her as acting psychologist, and she speaks to a man who suffered from agoraphobia due to 12 years in cryo.
 She consoles him, but they are interrupted by the collision alarm: two asteroids are close to colliding with the ship, and they have no way to avoid them.
 The crew run for the lifeboats, but Lunzie is cut off from the rest of the ship, so must board hers alone.
 She contacts the other lifeboats, and is told that they will all hibernate till help arrives.
 She goes into stasis and the first part ends.

 The story resumes with a miner from Descartes Platform 6, which is now 74 years old, as he is led by a Thek (a strange silicon-based, pyramidal lifeform) to a large asteroid, with a dated escape pod embedded in its surface.
 Lunzie is revived to discover that she has been unconscious for 62 years, making her daughter in her 70s.
 The rest of the crew were recovered long ago, and the man she had been counselling for agoraphobia did not even remember her.